dschaefer/eclipse-two/readme.md

 First stage is to get the IDE to the point where we can self host.
 That includes the following features

 - File Explorer that navigates mounted directories and opens files in the editor.
-- Editor that supports JavaScript, HTML, CSS, and package.json.
+- Text Editor that supports JavaScript, HTML, CSS, and package.json.
+- Folder Editor that supports adding and removing files in a directory.
 - Build support that runs 'npm run build' and presents output in a console pane
 - Launch support that runs 'npm start', presents output, and has a stop button that kills the process

 File Explorer will be hand roled using rc-tree (React Components Tree).
 Editor is Monaco.
 Build and Launch will follow design language of Eclipse Launch Bar.

+### Phase 2 - Git support

+Add UI to work with Git to further support self hosting.
+Also add Github page to support cloning of repo.

+Use nodegit as underlying API for Git commands.
+Added pane to FolderEditor for git operations.
+Some may be added to context menus in the FileExplorer.
+Github page uses webview with code injection to add a button to clone and set up the workspace.